MTD2A/MTD2A/doc/README.md

 ### Mobile Train Detection And Action - Arduino library
  * Supporting a vast variety of input sensors and output devices
  * Simple to use to build complex solutions
- * Non blocking simple yet efficient state machine
+ * Non blocking, simple, yet efficient event-driven state machine

 # MTD2A_binary_input